 - salary and vacation rights

-Employment contracts can be fixed-term only for a maximum 36 months and under special circumstances.
+Fixed-term of employment contracts can be for a maximum of 36 months and the maximum permissible duration is allowed under special circumstances.

 Regular work schedule in Romania is 8 hours per day and 40 hours per week.
 Employees are entitled to at least a 12-hour rest period between 2 working days.
 Work performed between 10 p.m. and 6 a.m. is considered night shift.
 Employees are considered to be working night shifts if they: